AnaSharma-NEU/Marketing_Campaign_Magazine_Subscription_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/98927811/199135444-d404c88a-c27a-42ac-be23-d92c7222004a.png)

 We use Univariate and Multivariate Analysis to understand how to understand the category of the new clients.
-We have used Support Vector Machine and Logistic Regression to understand what group of people read magazines and to whom can the company advertise later.
+We have used 'Support Vector Machine' and 'Logistic Regression'to understand what group of people read magazines and to whom can the company advertise later.